The Tom Lea Institute Internship

-In fall 2021 I started my internship with the Tom Lea Institute.
-During that time, I was able to complete many fulfilling tasks not only for the Institute but for myself as well.
+In fall 2021, I started my internship with the Tom Lea Institute.
+During that time, I was able to complete many fulfilling tasks not only for the Institute but also for myself.
 I was tasked with completing our site for 2021 El Paso Giving Day, where I was able to raise $3,095 for the Institute!
-That was an extremely rewarding experience for me as well as being a part of our hugely successful 2021 Tom Lea Month.
+That was an enriching experience for me and being a part of our hugely successful 2021 Tom Lea Month.
 I was able to gain essential knowledge and tools that I will take with me across all my future endeavors.

-After completing my internship, I was offered a position as the Collections and Tours Coordinator where I am able to continue to engage with the community and pursue my passion for art and El Paso.
-I strongly recommend everyone interested in an internship apply!
-The opportunity comes as an extremely valuable resume builder and an extremely rewarding opportunity to work and give back to your community
+After completing my internship, I was offered a position as the Collections and Tours Coordinator, where I can continue to engage with the community and pursue my passion for art and El Paso.
+I strongly recommend that everyone interested in an internship apply!
+The opportunity comes as an extremely valuable resume builder and an extremely rewarding opportunity to work and give back to your community.

 During the fall of 2020, my internship was the last semester of obtaining my Bachelor's Degree with a double concentration in Printmaking and Graphic Design with a minor in Museum Art Studies.
 My time as an intern was terrific! and full of new learning experiences.